 Multiple categories of cost were budgeted at much lower amounts this year due to the reduced funding available.
 Should additional funding become available as expected, plans are in place to restore certain categories.
-A more detailed report of Operating Costs is included in the packet.
-The PY23 Operations Budget is 4% less than last year.
+Details are available on the Operations Detail Tab #5 in the budget workbook.
+The current Operations Budget is 4% less than last year.